juliankrispel/tiny-rx/README.md

 Pretty standard ey, now let's see what tiny-rx can really do

 3. Organising EventStreams
-With tiny-rx you have tools to help you to map and filter your events, extract properties etc. Let's say we want to listen to certain
+With tiny-rx you have tools to help you to map and filter your events, extract properties etc.

+TODO: Write a good readme

 ```javascript